RBhuiya/GIS-Drone-and-Machine-Learning-for-Resource-Mapping/README.md

 # Benefits of This Analysis
 By working with this dataset, users can:
    - Quickly identify which district is located in which state.
    - Analyse how much boundary each district shares with others.
    - Gain insights into administrative divisions and border-sharing relationships, which could be useful for policymaking, resource distribution, and regional planning.

 # Author
-Rahul Bhuiya | 4th year CSE-AIML student at MCKVIE'26🎓
+Mr. Rahul Bhuiya | 4th year CSE-AIML student at MCKVIE'26🎓